makerdao/pyexchange/pyexchange/UNISWAP_V3.md

 ### Future Improvements
 - support permit
 - Add oracle support
-- check for token decimals
+- check for token decimals -> require inputting Wad type numbers into amount calculations
+  - Ensure all Wad conversion are done prior to calling functions
+- improve tickList updating -> add capability for a data provider to calculate the effects of swaps on a pools ticks offchain
 - Add unwrap WETH support
 - Implement UniV3NFT class for interacting with position NFTs externally from PositionManager.
 - Implement flashbot support